 In defiance of an Adjective

 Once inside the ossuary, which is located below a small Gothic church in the Sedlec cemetery, you’ll most likely be left struggling for the right word to describe the scene that surrounds you there.
-“Incredible”, “Amazing”, “Bizarre” are all words which might come to mind; but when the gravity of the fact that you’re in a room with the remains of around than 40,000 people hits you, you’ll probably just remain speechless.
+“Incredible”, “Amazing”, “Bizarre” are all words which might come to mind; but when the gravity of the fact that you’re in a room with the remains of an estimated 40,000 people hits you, you’ll probably just remain speechless.

-In the 12th century, a Cistercian monastery was established in in Sedlec.
-In the late 13th century, the abbot of Sedlec returned from a mission to the holy land and brought back some soil from Golgotha to distribute on the grounds of the cemetery; consequently, the cemetery became very famous and many people requested burial there.
+In the 12th century, a Cistercian monastery was established in Sedlec.
+In the late 13th century, the abbot of Sedlec returned from a mission to the holy land and brought back some soil from Golgotha to distribute on the grounds of the cemetery; as news of this spread, the cemetery became very famous and many people requested burial there.

 The church and associated chapel which became home to the ossuary were built around 1400 and the task of exhuming abolished graves and placing the bones in the chapel began in 1511.